kishore-1265/EIGENVALUES-AND-EIGENVECTORS/README.md

 ### Step 2:
 Prepare the lists from each linear equations and assign in np.array()
 ### Step 3:
-Using the np.linalg.eig(), we can find the rank of the given matrix.
+Using the np.linalg.eig(), we can find the Eigenvalues and Eigen Vectors.
 ### Step 4:
 End the program